eurostat/gridviz/README.md

 ```
 (see [online](https://eurostat.github.io/gridviz/examples/basic_CSV.html), see [code](examples/basic_CSV.html))

 [Gridviz](https://github.com/eurostat/gridviz/) can display several layers on top of each others.
-Each layer is based on a single multi-resolution dataset, which can be displayed several times based on several cartographic styles.
+Each layer is based on a single multi-resolution dataset, which can be displayed with several cartographic styles.
 For more information, see the [examples](#examples).

 ## App Configuration